CloudContactAI/docs/docs/Learn/webhooks-types.md

 ## Webhook Configuration

-Configure your webhook URL in the CloudContact dashboard under **Client Settings > Webhooks**.
+Configure your webhook URL in the CloudContactAI dashboard under **Client Settings > Webhooks**.
 All event types will be sent to the same endpoint using the HTTP method you specify (POST or PUT).

 ## Event Types